What is Electrochemical Machining?

 When discussing PECM there are some key terms that are used on a routine basis:

-• Cathode: The cathode represents the tool in the PECM process.
-It can be referred to as the tool, cathode, or electrode.
-In most cases, it is designed and manufactured for each specific application.
-Typically, the cathode is the inverse of the desired shape to be machined.
+The cathode functions as the tool in PECM.
+It may be called the tool, cathode, or electrode.
+It is typically designed and manufactured for each specific application, and is usually the inverse of the desired shape to be machined.

-• Anode: Used to refer to the workpiece or the material that will be dissolved away.
-The anode can take on many forms including, but not limited to wrought stock, a near net shape cast piece, a conventionally machined part, a 3D printed or additively manufactured part, etc.
+Refers to the workpiece or material that will be dissolved.
+The anode may be wrought stock, a near-net-shape casting, a conventionally machined part, or an additively manufactured component.

 Why use PECM?